SIDN/ietf-zoneversion-extended/src/draft-ubbink-dnsop-backend-serial-zoneversion-option.md

 For example when a DNSSEC signer for a zone generates a new SOA serial, because it has created new RRSIG records, the original data has not changed, but this is not visible to anyone looking at the zone via DNS.
-This document will make it possible show the zone information which is the source of the presented data.
+This document will make it possible to show the zone information which is the source of the presented data.

 {mainmatter}